daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 content.
 If the publication also has text synchronized with embedded audio, then the user must be able to choose the alternative of listening to the TTS read aloud.

+The user must be able to transition seamlessly between embedded audio, TTS read aloud, and screen reader use.

 Priority: Must-have